Updated: Nov 1

 Highlights: GOTS certified, Fair Trade certified

 Description: In most of their products, the cotton is blended with elastane to create a stretchy feel; meaning that they are not 100% cotton.
-The main downside to purchasing from Pact is that they individually wrap each bra in a plastic bag.
+The main downside to purchasing from Pact is that they individually wrap each underwear in a plastic bag.
 Although they have recently launched a new "biodegradable" bag, it is still a plastic bag with added organic compounds that supposedly accelerate how quickly the plastic will break down.

 HQ Location: Oregon, USA